Law To Protect Patients Against Surprise Medical Bills In Texas Proves Hard To Enact

 "The financial struggle that legislators were trying to remove us from — trying to protect us from — patients might be right back in the middle of that situation," says Stacey Pogue, a senior policy analyst with the Center for Public Policy Priorities.

 State agencies are writing the rules to implement and enforce the new law.
-Some of those rules, which will be discussed publicly in early December, will let hospitals and other care providers send patients bills in nonemergency situations, such as scheduled surgeries.
+Some of those rules, which will be discussed publicly in early December, will allow hospitals and other care providers to send patients bills in nonemergency situations, such as scheduled surgeries.

 One state agency hashing out how the law will work is the Texas Medical Board, which is run by physicians and regulates other doctors in the state.
 Pogue says the board has proposed a rule that would expand the use of a narrow exception in the law.
-SB1264 created an exception for patients who knowingly want to receive nonemergency care from a doctor who is out of their health plan's network.
+SB 1264 created an exception for patients who knowingly want to receive nonemergency care from a doctor who is out of their health plan's network.
 In those cases, patients would sign a waiver with the expectation of paying those out-of-network costs.

 The board's proposed rule takes that narrow exemption — intended to be used only when patients want a particular out-of-network doctor — and instead would require all out-of-network providers in nonemergency situations to give patients that waiver.

-In practice, advocates say, the rule could essentially require out-of-network providers — like anesthesiologists and pathologists — to give patients a confusing form that waives their right to the new law's protection.
+In practice, advocates say, the rule could essentially require out-of-network providers, like anesthesiologists and pathologists, to give patients a confusing form that waives their right to the new law's protection.
 The form would allow the patients to be balance-billed.

 "Now it's a loophole," Pogue says.
 "It's a loophole in the [law] where legislators wanted to give a protection — a win-win.
 And now some patients are going to get a lose-lose."